 Available on the compilation album ‘Electronically Yours’ (V/A) via Undo Records

 CLIENT B True Faith (2008)

-Described as “one of my favourite Northern folk songs” and arranged by Chris Wilkie on acoustic guitar more or less as such, this live solo performance of this NEW ORDER evergreen formed part of a free download series which also included stripped down versions of CLIENT and DUBSTAR songs as well as THE SMITHS ‘Stop Me If You Think You’ve Heard This One Before’.
+Described as “one of my favourite Northern folk songs” and arranged by Chris Wilkie on acoustic guitar, this live solo performance of this NEW ORDER evergreen was part of a set that included versions of CLIENT and DUBSTAR songs as well as THE SMITHS ‘Stop Me If You Think You’ve Heard This One Before’.
 “I just think a good song will work if you can do it acoustically” Blackwood would later remark.

 Originally on the CLIENT B EP ‘Acoustic At The Club Bar & Dining’, currently unavailable

 Having tackled new wave pop like ‘White Wedding’ and ‘Xerox’, CLIENT took a diversion and covered Curtis Mayfield’s soultastic ‘Make Me Believe In You’.
 Co-produced by KILLING JOKE’s Youth who added a more rhythmic energy, things were danced up with an icy edge coming from his frenetic guitar work.
 This approach more than suited their fourth album’s “brazenly bossy” title of ‘Command’.